 The Iomega disks come in capacities of 100 MB (introduced in 1995), 250 MB (introduced in 1998), and 750 MB (introduced in 2002), which are significantly higher than the regular 3.5-inch floppy disk, which is generally 1.44 MB.

 In fact, the 750 MB provides slightly more storage capacity than a CD (700 MB).

 This diskette cannot be read in a standard 3.5-inch drive but instead requires its own Iomega Zip drive.
 A common reported problem is users, which are unfamiliar with the format, placing a regular 3.5-inch floppy disk in an Iomega Zip drive and damaging the drive.
 The drives can be internal drives, like the floppy drives that typically came with computers or they may be external drives.

-Note that not all Iomega zip drives read all Iomega zip disks.
+Note that not all Iomega Zip drives read all Iomega Zip disks.
 The 100 MB drive can only read and write 100 MB disks.
-The 250 MB drive can read and write both 250 and 100 MB disks, whereas the 750 MB Iomega zip drive can read all three capacity disks, but only write the 750 and 250 MB disks.
+The 250 MB drive can read and write both 250 and 100 MB disks, whereas the 750 MB Iomega Zip drive can read all three-capacity disks, but only write the 750 and 250 MB disks.
 The read and write speeds of these Iomega disks are faster than the standard floppies, but still nowhere near the speeds of hard disk drives.
-A similarity with hard drives is that the read/write heads float over the surface of the disk and do not make contact with the disk surface as is the case with standard floppy disks.
+A similarity with hard drives is that the read/write heads float over the surface of the disk and do not make contact with the disk surface, as is the case with standard floppy disks.

-It is believed that these zip disks are more reliable than standard floppy disks although a major recall has occurred in the past due to disk failures.
+It is believed that Zip disks are more reliable than standard floppy disks although a major recall has occurred in the past due to failures commonly referred to as the “Click of Death.”
 They still can be damaged from dust, dirt, and debris, and therefore use and storage areas should be kept clean.
-See the floppy disk storage page for more information.
-A common reported problem is users placing a regular 3.5 inch floppy disk in an Iomega zip drive which can damage the drive.
+These disks often come with their own plastic storage case as shown in the image.